bufbuild-ru/docs/docs/protovalidate/cel/index.md

 #### Custom CEL expressions

-With Protovalidate, you can write your own validation rules once in your Protobuf files, and then immediately use them across any supported language.Protovalidate calls these [custom rules](../schemas/custom-rules/).
+With Protovalidate, you can write your own validation rules once in your Protobuf files, and then immediately use them across any supported language.

+Protovalidate calls these [custom rules](../schemas/custom-rules/).
 Simple to implement, they're nothing more than an association of a CEL expression with a given field or message:

 ::: info Custom rule example